Vegan Biscoff Brownies

 I’d recently perfected my cocoa powder brownie recipe so adding Biscoff spread and biscuits on top was a breeze!
 There was no messing around with different types of chocolate and trying to alter the fat levels in the recipe to account for the Biscoff spread.
 It was a super simple process.

-Because they’re made with cocoa powder only, they are much more failproof than my other brownie recipe, which a few people had trouble with due to not being able to find high cocoa chocolate.
+Because these vegan Biscoff brownies are made with cocoa powder only, they are much more failproof than my other brownie recipe, which a few people had trouble with due to not being able to find high cocoa chocolate.
 There are no real variables to this recipe that could cause it to go wrong so I’m really excited to share it with you!

 - Flour.
 Use plain (or all-purpose) flour, not self-raising.
 This ingredient provides structure to the brownies.
 There’s a delicate balance between the fat to flour ratio.
 Too much flour and you’ll end up with cakey brownies, and too little will result in greasy brownies.
 I used as little flour as I could use without the brownies falling apart because I like them fudgy!